indeedassessments/api-documentation/sections/assignments.md

 - `role_id` _(mandatory)_ - The role
   that you want the user to take
 - `completion_webhook_url` _(optional)_ - Creates a webhook in Indeed Assessments.
-  The url will be called upon the completion of an assignment.
-If used, the value must not be blank
+  The url will be called, as a POST request, upon the completion of an assignment.
+  If this parameter is used, the value must not be blank.
 - `completion_webhook_name` _(optional)_ - Defines the name of the webhook defined
   by `completion_webhook_url`.
 It is not required if `completion_webhook_url` is used, but it is helpful to the admin to know what the webhook is for.